bigfix/developer.bigfix.com/site/reference/types/registry-key.md

 # application of &lt;registry key&gt; : application

-Returns the application associated with the &amp;quot;open&amp;quot; command.
+Returns the application associated with the "open" command.
 Normally used with a sub-key of key HKEY_CLASSES_ROOT whose name is a file extension.

 # default value of &lt;registry key&gt; : registry key value